 Now might be that opportunity.
 Markets are fresh off of a 30% loss thanks to economic fears as a result of the COVID-19 global pandemic.
 This could be another “once in a lifetime” chance to buy more, low.

 If you’re motivated to jump on this opportunity, the best way to start investing is to open a self-directed account with an online broker.
 We’ve done extensive research on all the top online brokers in Canada and ranked Questrade as the best discount broker for self-directed investors.
 The trading fees are low ($4.95 to $9.95), ETF purchases are free, and Young and Thrifty readers who start investing with Questrade get $50 in free trades.

 If picking ETFs on your own isn’t your thing, consider using a robo advisor to invest.
 Our top choice is Wealthsimple, which will put together a carefully-selected portfolio of index ETFs and automatically monitor and rebalance it for you.
-Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $100 cash bonus open and fund your first Wealthsimple Invest account (min. $1,000 initial deposit).
+Now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $25 cash bonus when you open and fund your first Wealthsimple Invest account (min. $500 initial deposit).

 Leveraged Investing Strategies